exoplatform/exo-documentation/docs/Installation.rst

 |image0|

-.. note:: For the Enterprise edition, you have to accept the Terms and Conditions Agreement before going to the registration.
+.. note:: Because you are using a commercial edition, you have to accept
+    the Terms and Conditions Agreement before going to the registration.

 From the *Register your Software* screen, click Register your software to start the registration.
 If you do not want to register this time,